oracle/cluster-manager/README.md

 cloud providers.
 The cluster lifecycle status and cloud provider specific configuration are stored as annotations into the Kubernetes Cluster object in the Federation.
 Cluster Manager uses these annotations to decide which lifecycle operation to perform and how to set up the cluster.
 Currently AWS and Wercker Clusters are supported.
-Support for more providers will be added in the near future
+Support for more providers will be added in the near future.

-Cluster Manager may be used with [Navarkos](https://github.com/oracle/kubernetes-incubator/navarkos) to help scale out deployments to various cloud providers.
+Cluster Manager may be used with [Navarkos](https://github.com/oracle/navarkos) to help scale out deployments to various cloud providers.
 When Cluster Manager is used with Navarkos, Navarkos determines on which cluster to perform the operation depending on the demand and supply.